 Lecture Capture technology allows you to record sound and screen content of a presentation and make it available to students as a learning resource on a Learning@Griffith course site.
-It has been used at Griffith University since 2009, but in 2013 it was upgraded to the Echo360 system to offer a number of enhancements for both staff and students.

-Lecture Capture Service can be used to capture teaching activities in a number of ways.
+The Lecture Capture Service can be used to capture teaching activities in a number of ways.
 Lecturers can:

 - use one of our many Lecture Capture venues to record in-class activities